JamieMagee/ChaineFMProject/README.md

 An Android app for listening to [Chaine FM](http://chainefm.com) on the go.

+**NOTE** As Chaine FM is currently off air the app is being tested with another station, and the contact page will send messages to a test number/email address.

 Features
 --------
  - Play Chaine FM using built in media player